 - The gameplay gets repetitive after some time in Sniper Elite 4.

 This War of Mine is a depressingly gloomy version of The Sims that is played in 2.5 dimensions and is depicted in a gorgeous but ominous style of pencil art that is always shifting.
 You begin with three survivors who have found sanctuary in an abandoned three-story home.
 Two of the survivors are childhood friends, while the third is a displaced television chef who was just in the wrong place at the wrong moment.

-Are you interested in taking part in this game?
+Are you interested in playing this game?
 No. Is it a game that should be played by anybody who has a heart that beats?
 Yes.
 Yes, with a million yeses.
 It’s a long-form exercise in empathy, a somber work of art that plugs in the voids left when all we see of war are the headshots.

-While most shooter and war games that you will find in our guide are too inclined towards multiplayer aspect or the single player story driven experience; This War of Mine is a completely opposite of it.
-While imagining a world torn by war, this game proves that players will always prefer a fresh take on story telling.
+While most shooter and war games that you will find in our guide are too inclined towards the multiplayer aspect or the single-player story-driven experience; This War of Mine is the complete opposite of it.
+While imagining a world torn by war, this game proves that players will always prefer a fresh take on storytelling.

-Considering all that This War of Mine offers, it’d be unfair if we didn’t list in the war games on PS4 games list to play in 2023 and beyond.
+Considering all that This War of Mine offers, it’d be unfair if I didn’t list this war game on the PS4 games list to play in 2023 and beyond.

-- The early stages of the game are particularly fun as players attempt to survive and make sense of their surroundings.
+- The early stages of the game are particularly fun.

 - This War of Mine offers a peculiar and gloomy pencil art style.